 There's no sure way to keep yourself or your child from getting a cold or the flu.
 But taking steps to avoid getting sick — and taking the right steps when you do — can help.

 Take these steps to help you avoid getting sick:

-- Get an annual flu shot if your doctor recommends it.
-Most adults and children over 6 months old should get a flu vaccination every year.
+- Get an annual flu shot unless your doctor recommends against it.
+Most adults and children older than 6 months old should get a flu vaccination every year.
 If you do get a vaccination, you'll need a shot (injection), since nasal spray vaccinations, such as FluMist, aren't recommended for people with asthma.
 You or your child may need vaccinations for more than one type of flu virus.

 - Ask your doctor if you need a pneumonia vaccination.
 Most people need to get this vaccination only one time, but in some cases a booster shot is needed.

 - Avoid contact with anyone who's sick.
 Germs that cause respiratory infections are easily passed from person to person.

 - Wash your hands often.
 This kills the germs that can cause respiratory infections.
 Carry a bottle of hand sanitizer to kill germs while you're on the go.

 - Avoid touching your eyes, nose and mouth.
 These are the points where germs that can make you sick enter your body.

 - Stay in shape.
 Regular exercise may help you avoid getting sick.

 What to do when you do get a cold or the flu